extrablind/oclock-memory-game/README.md

 ## TODO

-* This project could probably be optimized in many ways :
+This project could probably be optimized in many ways :

 * lots of external libs : lodash could probably be avoided as we use only few functions...
 * bootstrap is not optimized to only load components we use...
-    * Etc.
+* etc...